-The Grade Crossing Construction project will upgrade five crossings along the future South Coast Rail corridor.
+The Grade Crossing Construction project, completed in November 2016, upgraded five crossings along the future South Coast Rail corridor.
 The locations span three communities - Freetown, Taunton and New Bedford.

-Freetown: Three at-grade crossings will be reconstructed along the Fall River Secondary and approximately 10,500 feet of track will be replaced between the grade crossings.
-This replaced track will support increased commuter rail speeds.
+Freetown: Three at-grade crossings were reconstructed along the Fall River Secondary and approximately 10,500 feet of track was replaced between the grade crossings.
+The replaced track will support increased commuter rail speeds.

-Taunton: The at-grade crossing at Dean Street will be upgraded.
-Traffic signal improvements will be implemented there, as well as at the adjacent Dean Street/Arlington Street signalized intersection.
+Taunton: Upgrades were made to the grade-crossing at Dean Street.
+Traffic signal improvements were also implemented to the Dean Street crossing as well as to the adjacent Dean Street/Arlington Street intersection.

-New Bedford: The at-grade crossing at Nash Road will be upgraded and a nearby traffic signal at the Nash Road/Church Street intersection will be improved.
-The grade crossing improvements also include the reconstruction of approximately 6,500 feet of track and a connection to the Dartmouth Spur.
+New Bedford: Upgrades were made to the at-grade crossing at Nash Road and a nearby traffic signal at the Nash Road/Church Street intersection was improved.
+The grade crossing improvements also included the reconstruction of approximately 6,500 feet of track and a connection to the Dartmouth Spur.

-Railroad safety is always a priority for MassDOT – and this project is proof.
-Each grade crossing will be equipped with state-of-the-art safety warning devices designed for commuter train tracks.
+Railroad safety is always a priority for the MBTA - and this project is proof.
+Each new grade crossing is equipped with state-of-the-art safety warning devices designed for commuter train tracks.
 The construction benefits extend beyond the grade crossings themselves.
-Approximately 10,500 linear feet of track will be rebuilt in Freetown and 6,500 linear feet of new track will be built in New Bedford.
+Approximately 10,500 linear feet of track was rebuilt in Freetown and 6,500 linear feet of new track was built in New Bedford.